msolorio/project-ideas/readme.md

 	- share services (repair, cooking, fruit/veggie gardening, laundry, baby sitting, pet sitting, etc...)
 	- and post neighborhood community events
 - a text-to-speech memo taking app using speech recognition with the web speech API (wat!)
+- app that records and stores audio memos
 - a taco tour app - given a starting location, ending location, and set of preferences, app creates a tour route of taco shops along the way
 - an app that uses a cron job to regularly collect data from an API and store that data for the app to use
 - a photobooth with filters using the canvas API